Onyx-Protocol/Onyx/docs/ivy-playground/docs.md

 ## Examples

 Here is `LockWithPublicKey`, one of the simplest possible contracts.
-Armed with the information in this document it should be easy to understand in detail how it works.
+Armed with the information in this document we can understand in detail how it works.

 ```
 contract LockWithPublicKey(publicKey: PublicKey) locks value {